raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

-While lit, this hooded lantern burns for 6 hours on 1 pint of oil, shedding bright light in a 30-foot radius and dim light for an additional 30 feet.
+While lit, this hooded lantern burns for 6 hours on 0.5L of oil, shedding bright light in a 9.0m radius and dim light for an additional 9.0m.
 Invisible creatures and objects are visible as long as they are in the lantern's bright light.
-You can use an action to lower the hood, reducing the light to dim light in a 5-foot radius.
+You can use an action to lower the hood, reducing the light to dim light in a 1.5m radius.

 ### Luck Blade